apache/fury/README.md

 ### Schema Compatibility
 Fury java object graph serialization support class schema forward/backward compatibility.
 The serialization peer and deserialization peer can add/delete fields independently.

-We plan to add support cross-language serialization after [meta compression](https://github.com/alipay/fury/issues/203) are finished.
+We plan to add support cross-language serialization after [meta compression](https://github.com/alipay/fury/issues/203) is finished.

 ### Binary Compatibility
-We are still improving our protocols, binary compatibility are not ensured between fury major releases for now. it's ensured between minor version only.
+We are still improving our protocols, binary compatibility is not ensured between fury major releases for now. it's ensured between minor versions only.
 Please `versioning` your data by fury major version if you will upgrade fury in the future, see [how to upgrade fury](https://github.com/alipay/fury/blob/main/docs/guide/java_object_graph_guide.md#upgrade-fury) for further details.

 Binary compatibility will be ensured when fury 1.0 is released.

 ## Security
-Static serialization are secure.
+Static serialization is secure.
 But dynamic serialization such as fury java/python native serialization supports deserialize unregistered types, which provides more dynamics and flexibility, but also introduce security risks.

 For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.